johnste/getify/README.md

 ## Browser and server support

-ES6 Proxies are currently supported by the latest stable version of Chrome, Firefox and Edge.
-It is not supported by Node 5.x or Safari yet.
+ES6 Proxy is currently supported by the latest stable version of Chrome, Firefox and Edge.
+It's also supported by Node 6.x.
+Safari doesn't support Proxies.

 [ES6 compatibility table: Proxy](http://kangax.github.io/compat-table/es6/#test-Proxy)